 For further discussion on this topic see this article.

 Google’s knowledge graph in Arabic exists in a similar way to how it exists in English.
 Google pulls in certain content that is in a concise format and often displays it in Arabic above other search results as a quick answer to someone’s query.
 We find that using a combination of rich snippets, lists, and short definitions or summaries in Arabic articles makes on more likely to appear in Google’s knowledge graph results.
 If you see another website’s content being pulled into the knowledge graph for a search query you want to rank for you can often write something in a similar format to what they wrote (lists or short definitions or summaries) and have a good chance of your website ranking there instead.

 Google Arabic Challenges

 Below we will discuss some of the challenges that come with doing SEO in the Middle East that are somewhat unique to the region.

 Unnatural Tactics Common

-For some reason the SEO world in the Middle East has attracted a lot of people trying to make a quick dollar without considering the long term implications of how they are doing it.
-We tend to see a lot of SEO consultants using tactics that go against Google’s webmaster policies.
+For some reason, the SEO world in the Middle East has attracted a lot of people trying to make a quick dollar without considering the long term implications of how they are doing it.
+We tend to see a lot of search engine optimization consultants using tactics that go against Google’s webmaster policies.
 Some of these include purchasing links, automated links, keyword stuffing, and copying content from other websites.
-These tactics can work in the short term but over the long term they can get a website deindexed from Google.
+These tactics can work in the short term but over the long-term, they can get a website deindexed from Google.

 Another challenge to doing SEO for Arabic speakers is that traditionally much of the content on the web in Arabic was very spammy or low quality.
 In light of this Arabic searchers have learned to navigate the web in a different way than westerners navigate the web.
 It is vital to the success of any SEO strategy in the Middle East that your site not appear spammy or utilize other techniques that cause Arab visitors to be turned off to your site.